 The court issued a summary judgment for the appellees, holding that the statute is unconstitutional in that it interferes with associational and expressive rights granted in the First Amendment and violates the equal protection component of the due process clause of the Fifth Amendment.
 The secretary of agriculture appealed directly to the Supreme Court.

-Supreme Court disagrees that withholding of benefit interferes with worker strike
+Supreme Court disagreed that withholding of benefit interfered with worker strike

 Justice Byron R. White wrote the opinion of the Court and observed that the Court’s decision in Lyng v.
 Catillo (1986), deferring to the congressional definition of “household” in respect to food stamps, covered this case.